eligrey/mumbl/README.md

    * Create a simple mumbl module for turning all MP3, OGG, and WAV links into mumbl-powered audio players.
    * Make the demo mumbl-powered music player portable and reusable as a mumbl module.
 (I'm thinking of naming it mumbl**r**)
      * Make the track title display scroll (maby using a `<marquee>`) when it overflows.

+(The term "mumbl module" refers to a JavaScript library that makes use of mumbl.)

 Known Bugs
 ----------